austinwillis/context-reducers/README.md

 ## Create Store

 To use context-flux-state, you will need to first create a store.
-This is done by providing an inital state to the `createFluxContext` function;
+This is done by providing an inital state to the `createFluxContext` function.

 ```
 import createFluxContext from './fluxLib'